DanielSousa/reolinkdoorbell/reolinkdoorbell-addon/README.md

 [![Open your Home Assistant instance and show the add-ons store.](https://my.home-assistant.io/badges/supervisor_add_addon_repository.svg)](https://my.home-assistant.io/redirect/supervisor_add_addon_repository/?repository_url=https://github.com/DanielSousa/reolinkdoorbell)

 Easily integrate your Reolink doorbell with Home Assistant!
-This add-on listens for doorbell button press events and notifies you with a persistent notification containing a link to a dedicated "Doorbell" tab in your Home Assistant dashboard.
+This add-on listens for doorbell button press events and notifies you with a persistent notification containing a link to your chosen dashboard tab in Home Assistant.
 It can also wake a tablet running the Home Assistant dashboard using Fully Kiosk Browser or the Companion App.

 ---